n8finch/wp-quick-post-or-draft/README.md

-# WP Quick Post or Draft Plugin
+# WP Quick Post or Draft

 Intro: Write a quick draft or post from a pop up editor on the front end of your website.